 Right now, most modern computers are built to use DDR4 RAM, and they’re not backward-compatible.
 As such, if you have an older motherboard that uses DDR3 RAM, you cannot install DDR4 RAM in it successfully without replacing the entire motherboard.
 In the same way, most modern motherboards can’t make use of DDR3 or DDR2 RAM, either.

-To look at the evolution of DDR RAM in more concrete numbers, take a look at the table below.
+To look at the evolution of DDR RAM in more specific numbers, have a look at the table below.

 |DDR (DDR1)||2000||2.5/2.6V||3.2 GB/s||2n|